Winnipeg warns of delays, environmental risks if province pushes North End sewage plant upgrades

 “A catastrophic failure means months of raw sewage flowing into the rivers and we know that that’s a risk that’s been identified by a third-party engineer.”

+“The province will be working with the city to ensure that any proposed alterations to the wastewater processes will result in improved wastewater effluent quality and that operations at the plant remain stable,” a Conservation and Climate Ministry spokesman said in an email.
+“There is no intent to put anything at risk but rather find a solution for the future and bring additional expertise to the table.”

-The city will participate in the province’s advisory group, Bowman said, and it wants to accelerate phosphorus reduction, but worries it could delay the progress the city has already made.
+The city will participate in the province’s advisory groups, Bowman said, and it wants to accelerate phosphorus reduction, but worries it could delay the progress the city has already made.

 “We will not be supportive of any processes that will delay our progress in protecting the rivers and lakes,” Bowman said.